AP source: Browns landing WR Cooper in trade with Cowboys

 He immediately would move to the top of Cleveland’s depth chart, and his addition would likely have the Browns focusing on other needs in free agency and perhaps a defensive player instead of a receiver with the No. 13 pick in this year’s draft.

 Once Beckham left in November, the Browns were without an experienced receiver capable of stretching defenses.
-Also, No. 2 wide receiver Jarvis Landry suffered a knee injury in Week 2 and struggled the rest of the season, posting career lows in catches, yards and TDs.
+Also, No. 2 wide receiver Jarvis Landry suffered a knee injury in Week 2 and struggled the rest of the season, posting career lows in catches, yards and TDs while missing five games.

-It’s probable the Browns will release Landry, who is scheduled to make $15 million next season.
+Landry’s days with Cleveland appeared numbered.
+Not long after agreeing to get Cooper, the Browns gave Landry permission to seek a trade, the person said.
+He is scheduled to make $15.1 million next season, and his salary-cap hit is $16.379 million, so the Browns could save nearly $15 million on their cap by trading or releasing Landry.

+The five-time Pro Bowler played a vital role in the Browns improving their culture, and it’s not out of the question that he could stay if he restructures his deal.

 Cleveland may still add more receiving depth via free agency or in a draft loaded with talented prospects.
 At this point, Donovan Peoples-Jones and Anthony Schwartz are their only other proven players at the position.